 - The candidate meets the eligibility criteria mentioned above; and

-- Candidate’s Dissertation Proposal Paper
+- Candidate’s Dissertation Research Summary and Appendices

-This paper should include the research question, a justification for why and to whom the research is important.
+This summary paper should include the research question, a justification for why and to whom the research is important.
 It also should include a brief literature review, a presentation of the theoretical basis for the work, a research model and hypotheses (if applicable), and a description of the research design.

-This ten-page limit does not include a title page (incl. abstract), tables, figures, or references.
+This 10-page limit does not include a title page (incl. abstract), tables, figures, or references.
 Tables and figures should not be embedded in the text but appended to follow the ten pages of text immediately.
 References should appear last.

 Due Date and Time

 In case of problems or further clarification about the submission process, please contact one of the consortium co-chairs via email.
-Good Luck!